 The Maine Lottery participates in a number of interstate lottery games, such as Powerball, Mega Millions, Lotto America and Lucky for Life.
-As a member of the Tri-State Lottery, they also sell tickets for Tri-State Megabucks and Gimme 5.
-Other Maine Lottery games include Pick 3 and Pick 4.
+As a member of the Tri-State Lottery, they also sell tickets for the Tri-State games Megabucks, Gimme 5, Pick 3, and Pick 4.

 Instant ticket games are also available from the Maine Lottery.
 These games can be purchased from any authorized retailer and can land you a life-changing amount of cash in less than a minute.
 Try one today and see what you could win!